vectara/vectara-ingest/crawlers/CRAWLERS.md

 1. Read all the data from the local CSV file under `/path/to/Game_of_Thrones_Script.csv`
 2. Group all rows that have the same values for both `Season` and `Episode` into the same Vectara document
 3. Each such Vectara document that is indexed, will include several section (one per row), each representing the textual fields `Name` and `Sentence` and including the meta-data fields `Season`, `Episode` and `Episode Title`.

+Note that the type of file is determined by it's extension (e.g. CSV vs XLSX)

 ### Bulk Upload crawler